 When a patient enters or leaves the medical office, it’s important for each to be logged.
 During check-out, patients may have to pay co-pay at that very moment, especially when insurance policies have already been sorted out.

 Once a patient leaves the office, the information from the visit is sent to a medical services coder.
 The coder then compiles what is called a ‘superbill.’
-A superbill contains all relevant information for the next steps in the billing process.
+A superbill contains all relevant information for the next steps in the medical billing and collections process.
 These include name of the provider, name of physician, name of patient, procedures performed, codes for the diagnosis and procedure, and other medical information.

 - Claims and Compliance